Morte e Vida Severina

 Morte e Vida Severina (literally, Severine Life and Death, translated by Elizabeth Bishop as The Death and Life of a Severino) is a play in verse by Brazilian author João Cabral de Melo Neto, one of his most famous and frequently read works.
-Published in 1955 and written between 1954 and 1955, the play is divided into 18 sections and written in heptasyllabic meter, recalling the cordel, a form the popular poetry of northeastern Brazil, where Melo Neto was born and lived for most of his life.
+Published in 1955 and written between 1954 and 1955, the play is divided into 18 sections and written in heptasyllabic meter, recalling the cordel, a form of the popular poetry of northeastern Brazil, where Melo Neto was born and lived for most of his life.

-Morte e Vida Severina is subtitled Auto de Natal Pernambucano (Auto of Pernambucan Christmas), in a reference to both the biblical perspective of the word and in a broader sense of a new beginning for life at its entirety.
-The play recounts the journey of a retirante called Severino, who, fleeing from the poverty and the droughts that ravage the northeastern region of Brazil, follows the Capibaribe river to the fertile lands nearer to the shore and then to the capital city of Recife, only to meet differents forms of poverty and exploitation.
+Morte e Vida Severina is subtitled Auto de Natal Pernambucano (Auto of Pernambucan Christmas), in reference to both the biblical perspective of the word and in a broader sense of a new beginning for life at its entirety.
+The play recounts the journey of a retirante called Severino, who, fleeing from the poverty and droughts that ravage the northeastern region of Brazil, follows the Capibaribe River to the fertile lands nearer to the shore and then to the capital city of Recife, only to meet different forms of poverty and exploitation.

 The “retirantes” had also been the theme of the famous novel Vidas Secas by Graciliano Ramos, albeit under a very different point of view.
-The auto evolves into an allegorical account that parallels Nativity of Jesus and reflects the possibility for a meaningful life amid the harshness of the sertão.
+The auto evolves into an allegorical account that parallels the Nativity of Jesus and reflects on the possibility for a meaningful life amid the harshness of the sertão.

 Style and structure

 Morte e Vida Severina is written in seven-syllable metre.
 This and the frequent repetitions of the same words and sounds help to create a strong sense of spoken rhythm.
 The play recounts the journey of a retirante down the Capibaribe river to the city.
 The auto is formally divided in 18 parts, each compromising a scene, either a dialogue between the retirante and someone or a group of people he encounters in his way or a monologue.
 In terms of the subject of the poem, it can be analyzed in two sections: a first part, chronicling the retirante's travel to the city, and a second, compromising what follows his arrival.

-In the first part, Severino passes through several large sugarcane crops, what makes explicit the inequality of land ownership in the region, as well as discover the arid and desolated characteristics of the life in the sertão, so that the Melo Neto crafts a paradox by describing a life that most truly resembles death than anything else.
+In the first part, Severino passes through several large sugarcane crops, which makes explicit the inequality of land ownership in the region, as well as discover the arid and desolated characteristics of the life in the sertão, so that the Melo Neto crafts a paradox by describing a life that most truly resembles death than anything else.
 This contradiction is the central point of the poem.

 In the second part, the action is most concentrated on Severino and an old man.
 Despondent and worn out, the retirante considers taking his own life by throwing himself into the river.
 They then receive notice that the man's child was born and several people, though destitute, are overtaken with joy and bring the child gifts.
-The scene may be read as a Christian allegory, recreating the Nativity in the one of the poorest areas of Recife.
+The scene may be read as a Christian allegory, recreating the nativity in one of the poorest areas of Recife.